Faculty of Political Sciences at Sakarya University

 The Faculty of Political Sciences at Sakarya University (Siyasal Bilgiler Fakültesi, also known as SAU SBF) is one of the sixteen faculties that comprise Sakarya University.
-Originally established as Faculty of Economics and Administrative Sciences in 1992, it was named as the Faculty of Political Sciences by decree no. 28988 on 2 May 2014.
+Originally established as Faculty of Economics and Administrative Sciences in 1992, it was named as the Faculty of Political Sciences by Decree No. 28988 on 2 May 2014.

 The faculty spans a range of "discipline areas" and includes Political Science and Public Administration, International Relations, Economics, Labor Economics and Industrial Relations, Public Finance, and Financial Econometrics.
 The SAU SBF has more than 80 full-time faculty and more than 40 research assistants.

-Early history
+History

-The Faculty of Political Sciences at Sakarya University was originally established as Faculty of Economic and Administrative Sciences by decree no. 3837 on 11 July 1992.
+The Faculty of Political Sciences at Sakarya University was originally established as Faculty of Economic and Administrative Sciences by Decree No. 3837 on 11 July 1992.

 During 1993-1996, Sabahattin Zaim (1926-2007) served as the first and founding dean of the faculty.
-As an active member of religious-conservative Society to Disseminate Science (Ilim Yayma Cemiyeti), Zaim put his stamp on the faculty.
-Some academics served in the faculty during Zaim's period would become the leading figures of conservative/Islamic parties in Turkey.
+As an active member of conservative İlim Yayma Cemiyeti (lit.
+Society to Disseminate Science), Zaim put his stamp on the faculty.
+Some academics served in the faculty during Zaim's period would become the leading figures of conservative and Islamic parties in Turkey.
 Although it is believed that Zaim invited Abdullah Gül, the 11th President of Turkey, to the faculty, official documents of Sakarya University proves it wrong.
 Gül actually served in Sakarya University between 1977 and 1983, long before the establishment of the faculty.
 Although Gül was assistant of Sabahattin Zaim, it seems that he has never been in the Faculty of Economic and Administrative Sciences.
 On the other hand, Zaim's another assistant Sami Güçlü took an active role in the development of the faculty.
-Güçlü would be the Minister of Agriculture and Rural Affairs in religious-conservative Justice and Development Party government.
+Güçlü would be the Minister of Agriculture and Rural Affairs in Justice and Development Party government.
 However, Zaim's influence on the faculty ended after 1997 Turkish military memorandum in Turkey and many professors, who were close to Zaim, left from the faculty.